SamGiorgievski/access-api/README.md

 ## Project Overview

-This project is a Access API that serves as a portfolio piece to demonstrate my proficiency in the following areas:
+This project is an Access API that serves as a portfolio piece to demonstrate my proficiency in the following areas:

 - Creating a RESTful API using Node.js and Express.
 - Setting up and configuring a PostgreSQL database.